ucfai/ucfai/content/groups/core/fa19/rl.md

 This decision process allows the car to take advantage of momentum gained from the left hill.

 However, there seems to be a strange interaction between the car's position and the policy.
-It seems to slightly favor moving right when the car is further to the left.
+It seems to favor moving right when the car is further to the left.
 This proves to be inefficient and inhibits the cars ability to utilize the left hill...

 ## Improving results

 Let's think about why our current reward system might produce sub-optimal results...
 By default, the gym environment returns a reward of -1 for every step that doesn't result in success.
 This means the agent is not rewarded at all until it reaches the success point.
 Even if the car got close or made good progress in the problem, it's still negatively rewarded...

 Because the reward stays constant throughout an episode, it is impossible for our policy to improve until the car randomly reaches the top.
-Earlier, this is why the policy required hundreds of episodes before showing significant improvements.
+Earlier, this is why the policy required thousands of episodes before improving at all.

 Now that we understand some of the shortcomings of our current reward system, let's attempt to design something better!